davinci05/AzubiReflektorScripts/README.md

 - **Motion-Activated Monitor Control**: Automatically turns the monitor on or off based on detected motion.
 - **Influx Data Scripts**: Loading Data From IOT Devices in the network and loading them into an influxdb
 - **Customizable Settings**: Easily configure settings via JSON files.
+- **Pipeline**: Automaticly pull scripts from repo, update packages and restart the project

 ## Installation